flpflan/u-freecam/README.md

 ### Crashes after injection with CE

 Ensure that the directory containing the `freecam-x86_86-windows.dll` file is in a directory with only English characters.

+### The game crashes on the first attempt

+This is normal; please try again.
+If it still doesn't work, please submit an issue.

 [^1]:For some modified/hardened engines, this need to be injected at the time of game startup.